Which scenario fits you?

 What Matters Most To Your Company?

-Working with Aileron Business Advisor Tony Collins, Dan was able to focus on three factors that drive success at The LHT Group.
+Working with Aileron Business Coach Tony Collins, Dan was able to focus on three factors that drive success at The LHT Group.
 “Tony asked us, ‘If you were on a remote island, what are the three things you would need to know to ensure your company is healthy?’” says Dan.

 Every organization has a few top things—such as market advantage, customer segments, or leadership activities—that matter most to the success of the business, says Tony.